Theevandi

 2018 film by Fellini T. P.

 Theevandi is a 2018 Indian Malayalam-language romantic comedy drama film directed by Fellini T. P. and written by Vini Vishwa Lal.
-The film stars Tovino Thomas, Samyuktha, Sudheesh, Surabhi Lakshmi, Rajesh Sharma, Suraj Venjarammoodu, Saiju Kurup, and Shammi Thilakan in lead-roles.
+The film stars Tovino Thomas, Samyuktha, Sudheesh, Surabhi Lakshmi, Rajesh Sharma, Suraj Venjarammoodu, Saiju Kurup, and Shammi Thilakan in lead roles.
 Principal photography began in November 2017 and ended around January 2018.
 Kailas Menon composed the music and Appu Bhattathiri was the editor.
 The film was released on 7 September 2018.
 It was remade in Telugu as Sri Sri Sri Raja Vaaru (2025).

 Plot

-Damodaran, a resident of the fictional village of Pullinad, is unable to transport his pregnant wife to the hospital due to heavy rain and the rebellion following the Assassination of Rajiv Gandhi.
+Damodaran, a resident of the fictional village of Pullinad, is unable to transport his pregnant wife to the hospital due to heavy rain and the riots following the assassination of Rajiv Gandhi.
 His wife's brother, referred to as Ammavan by the protagonist and his friends, arranges for a midwife.
 Damodaran is initially against it but later agrees.
 Unfortunately, the child is stillborn, and this devastates Damodaran.
 He places the lifeless child on a table and goes to see his wife whose condition has worsened.
 Ammavan, a chain smoker, blows smoke at the seemingly dead child, which causes it to begin breathing.

 The child is named Bineesh.
 As a child, Bineesh buys cigarettes for his uncle using his allowance.
 When he becomes a teenager, he is prompted by his friend Safar to smoke a cigarette and eventually becomes addicted.
 Due to a foolish statement made by Safar, Bineesh is caught in the school for smoking and is asked to bring his parents.
 He decides to bring his uncle instead.
 That night, while he is going to meet his uncle, he sees a packet of cigarettes and chooses to smoke one.
 He heads outside and smokes peacefully.
 However, he is mistaken for a thief by two police constables and is taken to the police station; consequently, people learn about his secret.

 As time passes, he becomes more and more addicted and receives the title of Theevandi (chain-smoker, colloquially).
 His elder sister eventually is married to Vijith, a Bharatiya Socialist Congress League (BSCL) party member while Bineesh falls in love with his childhood friend Devi.
 Devi is the daughter of Madhu, an active BSCL member.
 He is against his daughters' relationship with Bineesh but later relents on the condition that Bineesh reduces his smoking.

 Devi belongs to a different caste that is accustomed to a different thaali, a holy thread tied around the bride's neck that signifies marriage.
 Bineesh purchases it, and Devi asks him to show it to her father.
 After forgetting several times, he decides to bring the thaali in a cigarette packet, which he is sure he will not forget.
 Devi's heart is broken on seeing the thaali inside the cigarette packet, and this leads to their breakup.